gmarr0/SQL-Learning/README.md

 ![adding multiple lines columns at once inside our table](https://github.com/user-attachments/assets/9eff248d-26b7-4da9-8c09-80097576389b)

--  **The " , " is to let sql know we're not done with our columns yet**
+-  **The " , " is to let sql know we're not done with our columns yet letting us add multiple lines at once**
 ---

 2. **Update a Column:**